boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

    The process of creating a serialized Tezos operation.
 *  **inject**:
    The process of broadcasting an operation on the Tezos blockchain.
+*  **mutez**:
+   The smallest denomination of Tez.
+1 Tez is equal to 1 million mutez.
+*  **operation**:
+   'Operations' in Tezos are the equivalent of 'transactions' in Ethereum.
+Operations are used for originating contracts, calling entrypoints, and transferring tez.
 *  **storage**:
    The memory held by the smart contract.
+*  **tez**:
+   The unit of currency in Tezo.

-### zkChannels glossary
+### zkChannels Glossary
-* **`cid`**:
-   A unique channel identifier generated as a SHA3-256 hash of random contributions from both parties, together with `zkAbacus` channel parameters and `TezosEscrowAgent` escrow account parameters.
-It is set during [Channel Establishment](2-channel-establishment.md) after creating the [`open_m` message](2-channel-establishment.md#the-open_m-message).
 * **customer**:
-   In the zkChannels protocol, the 'customer' is the name given to the user who has the full view of the channel state and can initiate payments.
+   A customer is a user who opens a zkChannel with a merchant.
+The customer has a complete view of the channel state and can initiate private payments to the given merchant.
+The customer's anonymity set is the set of users with whom a given merchant has an open channel.
 Customers are the 'spokes' in the zkChannel 'hub and spoke' network topology.
 * **merchant**:
-   In the zkChannels protocol, the 'merchant' is the name given to the user who has the partial full view of the channel state and blindly signs off on state updates (payments initiated by the customer).
+   In the zkChannels protocol, the 'merchant' is the name given to the entity who has the partial full view of the channel state and blindly signs off on state updates (payments initiated by the customer).
 Merchants are the 'hubs' in the zkChannel 'hub and spoke' network topology.
+The merchant uses zkChannels to receive private payments from users acting as customers.
+Depending on the how the merchant allows customers to open channels, the merchant may or may not know the real-world identities of their customers.
+* **channel**:
+   A channel, also known as a 'payment channel', comprises of two parts: an on-chain smart contract and an off-chain protocol between the customer and merchant.
+When the two parts are in sync and the contract is funded, the channel is considered open and the customer can initiate payments on it.
-* **`merch_PS_pk`**:
+* **`cid`**:
-   The merchant's blind signing public key.
+   A unique channel identifier generated as a SHA3-256 hash of random contributions from both parties, together with `zkAbacus` channel parameters and `TezosEscrowAgent` escrow account parameters.
+It is set during [Channel Establishment](2-channel-establishment.md) by the merchant after creating the [`open_m` message](2-channel-establishment.md#the-open_m-message), and by the customer after the receipt of the [`open_m` message](2-channel-establishment.md#the-open_m-message).
 * **`cust_pk`, `merch_pk`**:
    These refer to the customer and merchant's tezos account public keys.
+* **`merch_PS_pk`**:
+   The merchant's blind signing public key defined during [Merchant Setup](1-setup.md#Merchant-Setup)
+* **`self_delay`**:
+   This value sets the length of the timeout period during a unilateral closure where the other party must respond.
+The same timeout period is used for [customer initiated](4-channel-closure.md##unilateral-customer-close) unilateral closes and [merchant initiated](4-channel-closure.md##unilateral-merchant-close).
+The value is defined as part of the [global defaults](1-setup.md#Global-defaults).
+* **revocation lock**:
+   The revocation lock is used to prevent the customer from double spending.
+If the customer attempts to initiate a unilateral closure on a revoked balance (i.e. attempt a double spend), the merchant will be able to claim the customer's entire balance by providing the revocation secret when calling the smart contract.
+The revocation secret is the `SHA3-256` preimage of the revocation lock.